yanivno/github-copilot-webapp-workshop/README.md

 ### New Feature Generation
 We are going to implement a new feature that allows for UI of User Reviews of movies, using Agent Mode.
 - In Github Copilot chat window, switch to Agent Mode by Selecting 'Agent' in dropdown
->Using GPT-4.1|Claude 3.7 or o4-mini will yeald different results and might be useful to experiment with.
+>Using GPT-4.1 | Claude 3.7 | o4-mini will yeald different results and might be useful to experiment with.
 - Prompt Copilot to generate a new feature that allows for UI of User Reviews of movies
 <details>
 <summary>or use the following prompt</summary>
+'''
 Implement a new feature that allows for UI of User Reviews of movies.
 The feature should include the following:
 - A form for submitting user reviews.